 The second floor comprises well equipped kitchen with large fridge, gas/electric hob & separate oven, microwave & dishwasher,a traditional dining room, comfortable lounge, and cloakroom with wc and washbasin.
 French doors open from both the dining room and the lounge onto a balcony overlooking the market square.

-The third floor has 2 double bedrooms, 1 single bedroom and a study/occasional 4th bedroom with sofa bed and TV, and one bathroom with wc and shower.
+The third floor has 3 double bedrooms,and one bathroom with wc and shower.

 The fourth floor includes a large area for relaxing, with a summer kitchen comprising sink, cooker hob, fridge, freezer and automatic washing machine.
 French doors lead onto the terrace with dining space for 6 people and a gas barbecue.